CTAN Comprehensive TeX Archive Network

 $TEXMFLOCAL/tex/latex/nameauth nameauth.sty

-Create the directories in the left-hand column, or whatever one needs to do in one's own case.
-Move or copy the files in the right-hand column to their respective directories in the left-hand column.
-Change file ownership as needed (not so much on Windows).
+Create the directories in the left-hand column.
+For manual installation, move or copy the files in the right-hand column to their respective directories in the left-hand column.
+Change file ownership as needed.
 If needed, run mktexlsr with the appropriate permissions on $TEXMFLOCAL to complete the install process.
 See also the discussion on this page.

 • This release was tested on Linux (Pop!
-OS; vanilla TL 2023 and 2017) and Windows 10 (Mik using shells from both Cygwin and WSL).
-The tests using TL 2017 include my published book manuscript, Breath of God, Yet Work of Man: Scripture, Philosophy, Dialogue, and Conflict, with Dr. Albert B. Collver III.
+OS; vanilla TL, both current and 2017) and Windows 10 (Mik using shells from both Cygwin and WSL).
+Using TL 2017, this release was tested on the full manuscript of the published volume, Breath of God, Yet Work of Man: Scripture, Philosophy, Dialogue, and Conflict, with Dr. Albert B. Collver III.

 • Four pdf files (cat01.pdf and beamer*.pdf) used in graphic illustrations are created from the output of test files associated with this manual (see below).
 Normally, the user need not generate them; they are supplied as source files.

 In addition to this file, a special run of nameauth.dtx that defines the macro \NameauthDoTestFiles will generate many separate test files.
-Normally they are written out to nameauth.tmp and read in again as verbatim text.
-They are not included in the package archive by default in order to minimize clutter.
+They are not included in the package archive by default.

 To test nameauth, either test the files right after installing, or create a new testing directory.
-One can copy the files from the TDS-compliant source dir and optionally, the documentation directory as well, or unpack the CTAN zip file and build the package.
+One then can copy the files from the TDS-compliant source dir and optionally, the documentation directory as well, or unpack the CTAN zip file into the test directory and build the package.

 • Use the default: make examples.